pfheatwole/thesis/source/derivations.rst

 Apparent Mass of a Parafoil
 ===========================

-This section uses Barrows' method for estimating the apparent mass matrix of a wing with circular arc anhedral.
-These terms will be added to the real mass of the canopy when running the paraglider dynamics models.
+This section presents Barrows' method for estimating the apparent mass matrix of a wing with circular arc anhedral.
+The equations have been adapted to use the standard notation of this paper.
+The terms derived in this section will be added to the real mass of the canopy when running the paraglider dynamics models.
 For a discussion of apparent mass effects, see :ref:`paraglider_dynamics:Apparent Mass`.

 Barrows Formulation